Troubleshooting checklist for VMware Converter (1016330)

 - If the source machine contains multiple drives or partitions and you are having issues failing on certain drives, consider converting one drive or partition at a time.

 - Verify that there are no host NICs or network devices in the environment that have been statically configured to be at a different speed or duplex.
 This includes settings on the source operating system, switches and networking devices between the source and destination server.
-If this is the case, Converter sees the C: drive but not the D: drive.
+If this is the case, Converter checks the C: drive but not the D: drive.

 - If you have static IP addresses assigned, assign the interfaces DHCP addresses prior to conversion.